who-biz/epicbox/docs/integration.md

 ###### Request:

 ```
 {
 	"type": "PostSlate",
-	"from": "<grinbox address of slate sender>",
+	"from": "<epicbox address of slate sender>",
-	"to": "<grinbox address of slate receiver>",
+	"to": "<epicbox address of slate receiver>",
 	"str": "<slate encrypted using public key of receiver>",
 	"signature": "<signature for str + current challenge using the from address private key>"
 }